Rtauseef17/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session10.md

 We looked at the history of networking and the cloud.

 3 Main Cloud Providers, Amazon, Google and Microsoft.
 Amazon allow other companies to run their services on AWS and all together AWS runs about 30-34% of the internet.
+We created an Microsoft Azure account so we can

 ## Exercises and results
 *What exercises did you complete.
 What results.
 Screen shots and notes*